ejhong626/sw-mini/README.md

 # Development
 ## Backend (Edward Hong)
 ### Django Framework
-The backend started from Mozilla's article on making web frameworks, I chose [Django Framework](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Web_frameworks) since I had some experience dealing with it.
-I started implementing the models and views I planned in the Design image shown above and was successful in interacting with it through shell commands.
+The backend started from Mozilla's article on making web frameworks, I chose [Django Framework](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Web_frameworks) given my knowledge of the framework, there are plenty of libraries to implement authentication and url-based querying.
+Deciding to go with Django, I started implementing the models and views I planned in the Design image shown above and was successful in interacting with it through shell commands.
 Most of my time went into research on binding url patterns to the Django Views I designed.
 At its current state, I can navigate the framework with curl from shell and retrieve information with the appropriate commands.

-#### Demonstration
+### Demonstration
-1. Create Recipe: functionable only through shell, could not bind view to URL endpoint
+1. Create Recipe: functionable only through shell, could not bind POST requests to views from URL endpoint
 ```
 from barcodes.models import *
 from barcodes.views import *